 Overview of Youth Farm Program Registration – (Please read before sending questions to staff)

-Youth Farm serves youth year-round in the Hawthorne/Harrison neighborhoods of north Minneapolis and the Frogtown and West Side neighborhoods of St. Paul.
+Youth Farm serves youth year-round in North Minneapolis and the Frogtown and West Side neighborhoods of St. Paul.
 Young people that live or go to school in one of these neighborhoods are eligible for our programming including during our growing season.

-Youth Farm operates programs in three neighborhoods in the Twin Cities: Hawthorne of north Minneapolis and Frogtown and the West Side of St. Paul.
-Each has a unique character, are economically, ethnically, and racially diverse, but each has identified community-building activities centered on youth as a high priority.
+Each area we serve has a unique character, are economically, ethnically, and racially diverse, but each has identified community-building activities centered on youth as a high priority.